 Our business is highly dependent upon the successful and uninterrupted functioning of our information technology systems.
-Publicly reported cybersecurity intrusions have increased recently and the insurance sector as a whole is more exposed than in the past.
+Publicly reported cybersecurity intrusions have increased in recent years and the insurance sector as a whole is more exposed than in the past.
 Cybersecurity threats extend from individual attempts to gain unauthorized access to our information technology systems to coordinated, elaborate and targeted activity.
 We retain highly trained staff committed to the development and maintenance of our information technology systems.
 We maintain and regularly review recovery plans which are intended to enable us to restore critical systems with minimal disruption.
 We have established an information security committee to oversee and steer risk management plans to manage these exposures on an ongoing basis.
-We also employ comprehensive employee engagement and training programs to guard against the potential for malicious attempts to extort sensitive information from our systems using social engineering techniques (also known as "phishing") and have increased our cyber liability insurance to seek to minimize our post-event financial impacts.
+We also employ comprehensive employee engagement and training programs to guard against the potential for malicious attempts to extort sensitive information from our systems using social engineering techniques (also known as "phishing") and maintain cyber liability insurance to seek to minimize our post-event financial impacts.

 We recognize the potential for new risks arising alongside the benefits we derive from technological and digital development.
 We employ technological security measures to prevent, detect and mitigate such threats, including independent and in-house vulnerability assessments, access controls, data encryption, continuous monitoring of our information technology networks and systems and maintenance of backup and protective systems.
 Nonetheless, the infrastructure may be vulnerable to security incidents which could result in the disruption of business operations and the corruption, unavailability, misappropriation or destruction of critical data and confidential information (both our own and of third parties).
 The compromise of personal and confidential information could lead to legal liability or regulatory action under evolving cybersecurity, data protection and privacy laws and regulations enacted in the various jurisdictions in which we operate.
-In this respect on March 1, 2017, new cybersecurity rules were implemented by the New York Department of Financial Services (the "NYS Cybersecurity Regulation").
-These NYS Cybersecurity Regulations impose additional regulatory requirements that seek to protect confidentiality, integrity and availability of information systems.
-We also anticipate additional NAIC regulations as a result of the Insurance Data Security Model Law which will require insurers to meet state requirements beyond those imposed by New York.
-The implementation of these various regulations impose additional compliance obligations which have necessitated ongoing review of our policies and procedures.